 In the 1980s, I was working at Hughes Aircraft in El Segundo, California.
 At the time I was living on Captain's Row in Marina del Rey.
 I joined the Toastmasters Club.

 I also was looking into being in business for myself, giving personal and professional development seminars.

-I later was hired by the U.S. Air Force at the GM-13 grade, which is equivalent to a Major in the Air Force.
-I was working on the Strategic Defense Initiate program.
+Later, I was hired by the U.S. Air Force at the GM-13 grade, which is equivalent to a Major in the Air Force.
+I worked on the Strategic Defense Initiate (SDI) program.

 While working at the Electro-Optics and Data Systems Group (EDSG) of Hughes Aircraft Co. in El Segundo, CA, I was assigned to be Systems Engineer / Project Manager of the LANTIRN Infrared Signature Flights Tests.

 LANTIRN IR Signature Flight Tests (web page with details)